 This kind of relationship with God is not intended for a season, but perpetual.
 The term “eternal” has got no expiration.
 The temporary life is more appetizing than the idea of living eternally, to most people.
 Living eternally, sounds boring, in most people’s finite minds.

 But this projects the only purpose for which humanity was created in God’s image.
 However, nothing is surprising—when others choose death—rather than living perpetually with God who created them in His own image.
 In His love, God still grants humanity the option to choose death rather than life.

-Andrew Masuku is the author of Dimensions of a New Civilization, laying down standards for uplifting Zimbabwe from current state of economic depression into a model for other nations worldwide.
+Andrew Masuku is the author of Dimensions of a New Civilization, laying down standards for uplifting Zimbabwe from the current state of economic depression into a model for other nations worldwide.
 A decaying tree provides an opportunity for a blossoming sprout.
 Written from a Christian perspective, the book is a product of inspiration, bringing reliefs to those having witnessed strings of unworkable solutions––leading to the current economic and social decay.
-In a simple conversational tone, most Zimbabweans should find the book as a long awaited providential oasis of hope.
+In a simple conversational tone, most Zimbabweans should find the book as a long-awaited providential oasis of hope.

 The Print copy is now available at Amazon.com for $13.99